Career series addresses diverse needs of international students

 The Career Center’s Cultural Career Network seeks to address some of those concerns by hosting the International Student Career Series this fall.
-The three-part program specifically provides Illinois State’s international students with career support to help them remain competitive and increase their confidence in the job market.
+The three-part program, co-hosted with the Office of International Studies and Programs, specifically provides Illinois State’s international students with career support to help them remain competitive and increase their confidence in the job market.

 The International Student Career Series includes:

 - CPT and Career Center Resources, September 1, noon – 1 p.m. – Held at 110P Student Services Building, students learn about Curricular Practical Training (CPT) and the Career Center resources available to help effectively navigate the job search and interview process when seeking full-time employment, internships, and assistantships in the United States.

 - International Student Networking and Etiquette Luncheon, October 27, noon – 1:30 p.m. – Interacting with employers can be particularly challenging when cultural norms differ.
 This crash course on networking and dining will reveal American fine dining and business etiquette and allow attendees to practice while dining at the Hancock Stadium Club.
 Students are required to register online or by contacting the Career Center to attend.

 - Customizing Résumés to Jobs, November 10, noon – 1 p.m. – Résumé writing is not as difficult as one may think.
 Held in 110P Student Services Building, students learn how to draft a general résumé and how to tailor it for part-time, internships, assistantships, or full-time positions.